-\$20 copayment for Emergency care services received worldwide (outside the U.S.).
+There is a \$0 copayment for emergency room visits outside the U.S.

 \$50,000 annual maximum allowance for emergency care services or urgently needed care received worldwide.
 Annual maximum allowance is combined for both Emergency and Urgently Needed Care received outside the U.S.